1975 Ralt RT1 Formula Atlantic. Macau Grand Prix Winner.

 The Ralt next raced with the Historic Grand Prix cars at Infineon Raceway/Sears Point Raceway/Sonoma Raceway (you pick the name) in October, 2006.
 At that event Formula Atlantic and Formula 2 cars from the 1970’s were invited to race with the 1970’s and 1980’s F1 cars.
 The Ralt qualified second in the Formula Atlantic/Formula 2 field behind the 1976 Formula Atlantic Championship winning, ex-Gilles Villeneuve, March 76-B piloted by former Formula Atlantic Champion, Dan Marvin.
 Unfortunately the Ralt retired with a leaking water hose.

 The Ralt was next sold to it current owner.
-The car was the subject of a no-expense-spared full restoration by a pro shop in California, and has been maintained at a top level ever since.
+The car was the subject of a no-expense-spared tub-up restoration.
+The original tub was rebuilt/re-riveted by Marc Bahner to preserve the authenticity of the car’s early successful racing history.
+The Ralt has been maintained at a top level ever since.

 1975 Macau Grand Prix